Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 White Sand Dunes, Phan Thiet, Vietnam

-On the other side of the forest in Phan Thiet, near the Red Sand Dunes, you can find the lighter version of it.
-This time, it is color yellowish white.
-This sand dune plunges into a small lagoon lined with blooming lotus.
-These sand dunes are perfect for adventure and photo opportunities.
+On the other side of the forest in Phan Thiet, near the Red Sand Dunes, you’ll find a lighter version of the dunes.
+This time, they are a yellowish-white color.
+These sand dunes lead to a small lagoon adorned with blooming lotus flowers.
+They offer excellent opportunities for adventure and photography.

 Fairy Stream